In a Nutshell:

-You can also make sure it’s fully charged at all times, thanks to the USB charging port that’s built in, and of course, this opens up a wide range of entertainment possibilities.
-Connecting the tablet to the chair’s Bluetooth speakers will enable you to listen to your favorite music, watch movies, surf the web, or play games, all while enjoying a nice massage from the comfort of home.
+You can also make sure it’s fully charged at all times, thanks to the built-in USB charging port, which opens up a wide range of entertainment possibilities.
+Connecting the tablet to the chair’s Bluetooth speakers will enable you to listen to your favorite music, watch movies, surf the web, or play games while enjoying a nice massage from the comfort of home.
 What could be better than that?

 In addition to that, the Ogawa app, which is very well designed and easy to use and master, comes with a special diagnostics section that will help you troubleshoot common problems you might have with the chair.

 Don’t worry; if you get stumped or there’s a problem that the app can’t help you resolve, human assistance is just a phone call away, and Ogawa is known for its exceptional post-sales service and support.

 If you’re not tech savvy, the presence of the tablet and the app-based control center can be a little daunting.
 Don’t let it get the best of you!
 The app is quite simple to use.
 Although it may take you about an hour to familiarize yourself with everything the Refresh Plus can do, you can be up and running in a matter of minutes and enjoy your first massage, thanks to the magic of those aforementioned auto-programs.

 If you consider yourself tech-savvy, it’ll probably take you half that time (or less), which says good things about the strength of the app’s design.
 You won’t be disappointed.

 Pros & Cons of the Ogawa Refresh Plus Massage Chair